arashnm80/arashnm80.github.io/handbook.md

 ### No time for caution
 Time is my most priceless asset and it's running out like a cup of coffee.
 Whatever I'm gonna do, **I have to do it right now.**
 ### Je dois choisir & Je dois agir
+Almost any decision is better than no dicision at all.
 I have to choose and I have to do it through action.
 So **what do I choose to do and who do I choose to be now?**

 ---